nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 ## Upgrade Strategy

-Each of the [options above](#api-design-options) suggest additive, backwards-compatible API changes.
-Users will not need to perform any action after upgrading to the first version of CAPZ that implements this proposal.
+Each of the first four [options above](#api-design-options) would existing in a new v2alpha1 CAPZ API version for AzureManagedControlPlane and AzureManagedMachinePool.
+The existing v1beta1 types will continue to be served so users do not need to take any action for their existing clusters to continue to function as they have been.

-The new API field allowing the entire ASO resource to be defined in the CAPZ API will overlap with several existing CAPZ API fields. e.g. with [Option 4], AzureManagedControlPlane's `spec.location` maps to the same ASO API field as `spec.managedClusterSpec.location`.
-If both are defined, then the validating webhook will reject that and instruct the user to prefer the `spec.managedCluster.*` field.
-If only `spec.location` is defined, its value will still be used to construct the desired state for the ManagedCluster.

-An alternative available with [Option 3] and [Option 4] is to introduce a new CAPZ API version for AzureManagedControlPlane and AzureManagedMachinePool, such as v1beta2, which includes only the ASO type and other non-overlapping fields.
+An alternative available with [Option 3] and [Option 4] is to introduce a new backwards-compatible CAPZ API version for AzureManagedControlPlane and AzureManagedMachinePool, such as v1beta2.
 Then, conversion webhooks can be implemented to convert between v1beta1 and v1beta2.
+This option isn't possible with [Option 1] or [Option 2] because a conversion webhook would not be able to create the new standalone ASO resources.

 ## Additional Details